 Ashford Hospital is located near Heathrow Airport and St Peter’s Hospital is in Chertsey, around 19km from Guildford.

-A Rapid Access centre provides a rapid referral for children who have been seen by their GP and who require an urgent opinion from a paediatrician but not necessarily hospital admission.
+A Rapid Access centre provides a rapid referral for children who’ve been seen by their GP and require an urgent opinion from a paediatrician but not necessarily hospital admission.

 Additional services include paediatric and young people’s diabetic, respiratory, oncology, rheumatology and haematology services and care.